 UV radiation can cause hair to become dull, turn rough, and break easily.
 Aloe juice treatment on hair samples showed protective effects against UV ray damage and kept the hair shiny and smooth.

 Because there are not many human trials available, caution should be taken while using Aloe Vera for its health benefits.
 Side Effects reported in various case studies include: Skin rashes, burning and stinging, diarrhea, vomiting, stomach cramps and constipation.
 High oral doses of Aloe Vera caused kidney failure, hepatitis, liver dysfunction, and even hyperthyroidism.

-Topically, Aloe Vera can be applied liberally on the skin to prevent dryness, soften skin, and reduce wrinkles.
+Topically, Aloe Vera can be applied liberally on the skin to prevent dryness, soften skin, soothe sunburn and reduce wrinkles.

 When using to treat constipation, 0.04–0.17 grams of dried Aloe Vera juice is recommended.

 To treat diabetes, drink 5–15 ml of Aloe Vera juice twice daily.